regehr/compiler-crashes/README.md

 - each crash can be reproduced by compiling a single C or C++ file

 Each of the 60 directories contains the following items:
-- dir.txt : the directory where the crash occurred
+- dir.txt : the original directory where the crash occurred (contains the name of the package where the source file came from)
-- cmd.txt : original compiler invocation triggering the crash
+- cmd.txt : the original compiler invocation triggering the crash
-- repro_cmd.txt : also makes the crash happen
+- repro_cmd.txt : command used to reproduce the crash
 - reduced_repro_cmd.txt : makes the crash happen using as few arguments to the compiler as possible
 - crash_string.txt : error message identifying this crash
-- repro_str.txt : error message stripped down so we can look for it
+- repro_str.txt : error message stripped down so that it can be looked for by an interestingness test
 - test1.pl : a C-Reduce interestingness test for this crash
 - small.c or small.cpp : preprocessed C or C++ file triggering the crash
 - (varies) : the unpreprocessed C or C++ source file

-The interestingness test assumes that an environment variable TEST_COMPILER_HOME points to the directory containing the old compiler verisons.
-It must be set or the test will not work.
+The interestingness tests assume that an environment variable TEST_COMPILER_HOME points to the directory containing the old compiler verisons.
+It must be set or the tests will not work.
 Additionally, there are four optional environment variables:
 - TEST_TIME_LIMIT : if set, kill the compiler if it runs longer than the specified number of seconds